kaby76/AntlrVSIX/doc/building.md

 To build and run a program,
 restore packages for the solution, then "F5".

+## Multi-file grammars

+AntlrVSIX and Antlr4BuildTasks handles multi-file grammars, e.g., a SomethingLexer.g4 and SomethingParser.g4.
+Simply add them to your project, and make sure the Build Action under the File Properties dialog box is set to "Antlr4".

+If a grammar file imports another grammar file (via an import statement, e.g., "import LexBasic; // Standard set of fragments"), make sure to set the Build Action under the File Properties dialog box to "None", not "Antlr4".
+Otherwise, Antlr will be called for this imported file; Antlr should only be invoked on the top-level grammar file.

 ## Creating an Antlr Application from the Project Templates

 AntlrVSIX provides templates, available for NET Core or NET Framework,